LorneWhiteway/lfi_project/README.md

 For more information on `sintr` see [here](https://docs.hpc.cam.ac.uk/hpc/user-guide/interactive.html#sintr); the program has the same interface as `sbatch` (so the example above requests an interactive session for one hour).

 ### How to build pkdgrav3 for use by the Wilkes GPUs
-- Log on to a GPU
+- Log on to a GPU and go to the project directory.
-- Go to `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`
 - Run `./cm.sh build_wilkes`.
 You will need to type `y` to confirm the build directory name.

 ### How to run one of the experiments on the Wilkes GPUs
 - Log on to Wilkes (but don't log on to a GPU)
-- Go to `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project/experiments/<experiment>`
+- Go to the project directory, and from there to `/experiments/<experiment>`
 - `sbatch ../../scripts/cuda_job_script_wilkes`

 ### Information about Wilkes specifically for LW